AmitVaranasi/openshift-aug-2022/Day4/README.md

 Handling connection for 8080
 </pre>

-## Demonstrates how a cloud native application can retrieve config details from Configmap
+## ⛹️‍♂️ Lab - Demonstrates how a cloud native application can retrieve config details from Configmap
 ```
 cd ~/openshift-aug-2022
 git pull